AboudyKreidieh/h-baselines/README.tex.md

-Additional forms of hindsight employed by the original article, namely *hindsight goal transitions* and *sub-goal testing*, are not implemented within this repository and they assume a specific structure to the environmental reward; namely a return of -1 of the environmental goal is not achieved and 0 if it is.
+Additional forms of hindsight employed by the original article, namely *hindsight goal transitions* and *sub-goal testing*, are not implemented within this repository and they assume a specific structure to the environmental reward function; namely a return of -1 of the environmental goal is not achieved and 0 if it is.
 Instead, in order further promote exploration when using hindsight (as the sub-goal testing features is intended to facilitate) we store the original (non-hindsight) sample in the replay buffer as well.
 The use of this extra transition is justified empirically in **TODO**.

 In order to use relative goals when training a hierarchical policy, set the `relative_goals` parameter to True: